BOB4Drone/Drone_Hacking_Guideline_ENG/2-body/1_software-uav.md

 ![img_04](../img/dfd-2.png)
 ### 1.5.
 Vulnerability Analysis Methodology
 #### 1.5.1.
 Developing a Fuzzer
-We developed fuzzers by analyzing PX4 source code auditioning, and we decided to increase the scope of mutation or purging according to the protocol.
+We developed fuzzers by analyzing PX4 source code auditioning, and we decided to increase the scope of mutation or fuzzing according to the protocol.
 As it was upgraded in this way, additional vulnerabilities were found.
 ![img_05](../img/fcs-fuzzer.png)
 ##### 1.5.1.1 Setting Input Vector